icemanind/Basice/README.md

     10 SCREEN 2

 The above program will switch to the graphics screen and you can then issue graphics statements.
 The `SCREEN` statement will accept either `1` or `2` as a parameter. `SCREEN 1` is the default console text screen. `SCREEN 2` is the graphics screen.
+As a performance tip, you will usually want to draw all your graphics using `SCREEN 1`, then switch to `SCREEN 2` to display the graphics screen.

 #### POINT
 The `POINT` statement will draw a single point on the screen at the given coordinates, in the given color.
 If no color is specified, then it will draw the point using the foreground color of the `COLOR` statement.
 Here is an example: